 Learn the required skills for providing first aid on the event of an emergency and get accredited.

-This is the current government approved course and the generalist first aid course that employers in Australia require.
+This is the current government-approved course is the generalist first aid course that employers in Australia require.
 Our course requires an online pre-assessment before attendance of the practical simulation class.

 HLTAID003 Provide First Aid